Lattice-Data/lattice-tools/docs/submit_metadata.md

 ----------------
 The top row of each sheet should be the names of the fields specified in the schema.
 The validity of these fields will be check during a "dry-run" (i.e. if `--update` is not used)

-If the first value in a row (column A) begins with `#`, the entire row will be ignored.
-This is useful if you want rows with property descriptors (e.g. description, enum, linkTo).
-These rows to ignore must be above metadata-to-submit rows or the Row number print-outs will be inaccurate
+Any row, except for row 1, with the first value (column A) beginning with `#` and any column with the first value (row 1) beginning with `#` will be ignored.
+This is useful if you want rows with property descriptors (e.g. description, enum, linkTo) or columns with additional notes, annotations, etc.

-If the first cell (A1) is either empty or begins with `schema_version=`, the entire first column (A) will be ignored.
-This action happens after the above avoidance of rows starting with `#`

-Any sheet with the name **Cover Sheet** will be ignored, capitalization does not matter, but the space does.

 Objects with attachments (not tested)
 ----------------